-Shifting public opinion on climate change: Factors influencing concern in the U.S., 2002-2010
+Shifting public opinion on climate change: Factors influencing concern in the U.S.

 Why has U.S. public opinion on climate change fluctuated so much?
 Some scholars point to the quality of media coverage, others to local weather patterns or the communications capacity of scientific institutions.
 Whatever the cause, Gallup Surveys have shown significant swings in Americans’ concern about global warming: In 2004, 26% of respondents said they worried “a great deal” about the issue; in 2007 that number rose to 41%; by 2010, it had fallen to 28%.
 This variation comes despite consensus among scientists about the underlying data patterns and virtual unanimity of scientific opinion.

 A 2012 study from Drexel University, McGill University and Ohio State University, “Shifting Public Opinion on Climate Change: An Empirical Assessment of Factors Influencing Concern over Climate Change in the U.S., 2002-2010,” sought to explain these variations in public opinion and isolate the key drivers.
-The study, published in the journal Climatic Change, looked at weather, media and scientific communications patterns as well as economic and political factors.
+The study, published in the journal Climatic Change by researchers Robert J. Brulle, Jason Carmichael and J. Craig Jenkins, looked at weather, media and scientific communications patterns as well as economic and political factors.

 The study’s key findings include: